decentraland/old-documentation/_posts/getting-started/2018-01-04-preview-scene.md

 If your scene makes use of transactions over the Ethereum network, for example if it prompts you to pay a sum in MANA to open a door, you can avoid using real currency while previewing the scene.

 For this, you must use the _Ethereum Ropsten test network_ and transfer fake MANA instead.
 To use the test network you must set your Metamask Chrome extension to use the _Ropsten test network_ instead of _Main network_.
-You must also own MANA in the Ropsten blockchain, which you can aquire for free from Decentraland.
+You must also own MANA in the Ropsten blockchain, which you can acquire for free from Decentraland.

 To preview your scene using the test network, add the `DEBUG` property to the URL you're using to access the scene preview on your browser.
 For example, if you're accessing the scene via `http://127.0.0.1:8000/?position=0%2C-1`, you should set the URL to `http://127.0.0.1:8000/?DEBUG&position=0%2C-1`.